noncombatant/robotfindskitten/README.md

 Ubuntu and macOS) with reasonably modern C compilers (tested with Clang).

 You will need a C compiler.
 On macOS, get Xcode.
-On Ubuntu and other Debian-based systems, run `sudo apt-get install build-essential`.
+On Ubuntu and other Debian-based systems, run `sudo apt install build-essential`.
 That should do the trick.

 The `ncurses` library is a C code library for manipulating the display in Terminal windows, and robotfindskitten depends on it. robotfindskitten will not compile properly unless your system has the `ncurses` header files.
-They come with Xcode on macOS, and you can install them on Ubuntu or other Debian-based systems with the command `sudo apt-get install libncurses-dev`.
+They come with Xcode on macOS, and you can install them on Ubuntu or other Debian-based systems with the command `sudo apt install libncurses-dev`.

 To build and run robotfindskitten, open a Terminal window and simply type `make`.
 To run, type `./robotfindskitten`.
 Like so: